McDonald’s is the largest restaurant chain in Britain as measured by sales.

 McDonald’s UK had lost $10 million by 1979.
 The breakfast menu was introduced in 1982.
 The American parent company bought out Rhea and Wade in 1983, however the duo continued to manage the business.

 The company grew by raising standards in the fast food industry with high standards of cleanliness and effective television advertising campaigns.
 The Times described the outlets as “modern and with attractive decor” in 1983.
-It was not until 1984 that McDonald’s UK began to turn a profit.
+McDonald’s UK began to turn a profit from 1984 onwards.

 McDonald’s UK had 146 restaurants, a turnover of over £100 million, and outlets across the South East, the Midlands and the North West. by October 1984.
 The Yorkshire market was entered from 1985.
 The company established a stepping stone approach to growth, building a sizeable network of stores before entering a new area.